liferay/liferay-docs/develop/tutorials/articles/30-opensocial-gadgets/02-sending-pubsub-messages-between-gadgets-and-portlets.markdown

 5. Deploy the Portal Directory hook into your portal instance.
 Then refresh the page.
 The *Show in Google Maps* link is available beneath the user's address.

+6. Click the *Show in Google Maps* link.

 ![Figure 3: The modified Portal Directory portlet sends the user's address to the *Google Map* gadget to display.](../../images/opensocial-27.png)

-The first thing we need to do is edit the portlet's `addresses.jsp` file to configure a Google Maps link.
+Great!
+Now you have portlet to gadget PubSub communication working successfully, but what did the hook edit in the `addresses.jsp` to make this possible?

 As you know from explanations given earlier, the *Google Map* gadget is distinguished as a subscriber.
-Therefore, the Portal Directory portlet needs to take on a publisher role to enable communication.
-To enable the Portal Directory portlet to publish to the topic on which the *Google Map* gadget is subscribed, we insert the following JavaScript into the `address.jsp` file:
+Therefore, the Portal Directory portlet needed to take on the publisher role to enable communication.
+To enable the Portal Directory portlet to publish to the topic on which the *Google Map* gadget is subscribed, we inserted the following JavaScript into the `addresses.jsp` file:

 	<script type="text/javascript">
 		function publishAddress(address) {